UBS boosts Swiss presence in commodity trade finance

 Many banks with exposure to the euro zone debt crisis have cut their commodity trade finance teams although some are now trying to claw back a share of the market.

-But they are facing stiff competition from Asian and U.S. lenders who moved in to fill the gap left by banks like BNP Paribas (BNPP.PA) and Societe Generale (SOGN.PA).
+But they are facing stiff competition from Asian and U.S. lenders who moved in to fill the gap left by banks like BNP Paribas and Societe Generale. ($1 = 0.9424 Swiss francs) (Reporting by Emma Farge, editing by Jeff Coelho)